JonnySB/makers-bnb/README.md

 ## What is MakersBnB?

-MakersBnB is a limited-functionaity copy of the concept behind the AirBnB platform.
-The predominant focus was on using Python and Flask to create a website that, coupled with a postgres backend, is able to persist data and inject it into the static html pages using the jinja template engine.
-To create a basic UI, a bootstrap theme was used.
+MakersBnB is a limited-functionality copy of the concept behind the AirBnB platform.
+The predominant focus was on using Python and Flask to create a website that, coupled with a postgres back-end, is able to persist data and inject it into the static html pages using the jinja template engine.
+Bootstrap was used to create a basic UI, however, this was not the focus of the website.

 ![Homepage](/static/readme_images/homepage.png)

 ## How was MakersBnB developed?

-Initially started as a group project with 5 other developers on the Makers Software Engineering Bootcamp, and later taken further as a way to experiment with additional Flask concepts myself, MakersBnB started life as an opportunity to learn about managing source control when working as part of an engineering team (i.e. creating feature branches, pull requests, holding code reviews and ultimately merging to main).
-In addition, having started with user stories, we planned our work such that all developers were able to remain productive.
-I.e. using agile methodologies, converting user stories to tickets (creating vertical slices of work to avoid inter-feature dependencies and blocking) and agreeing important information ( such as variable naming, database structure etc.) beforehand.

-After the week long project, I decided to continue building out the project to include a database backed booking management system, and to incorporate functionality to handle additional data types (such as image uploads).
-I also spent considerable time refactoring the project and writing tests to improve test coverage, readability and maintainablility.
+MakersBnB started life as a group project with 5 other developers on the Makers Software Engineering Bootcamp.
+However, upon delivering the MVP, I opted to continue working on the project myself as an opportunity to experiment with additional flask features / concepts.

+## What did I learn about throughout this project?

+### Group work section:

+- Managing source control across multiple feature branches.
+I.e. branching, re-basing with any updates, pull requests, code reviews, merge requests etc.
+- Project planning: creating non-blocking streams of work such that we maintained developer productivity.
+I.e planning vertical slices such that dependencies were reduced
+- Agile methodology - sprint planning, stand-ups, retros etc.
+- Ensuring agreement upfront on key classes, attributes, methods, variable names and database structure

+### Personal technical skills development:

+- Refactoring to improve readability / maintainability
+- Database planning and design - database schema development
+- Postgres - Database creation, SQL queries, testing seed development
+- Software architecture - planning app structure, classes, objects etc.
+- Flask framework - Model Repositories, Model Objects, Routing, passing form data etc.
+- Test Driven Development (pytest, playwright, mocking etc.)
+- Authentication
+- HTML templating with Jinja template engine
+- CSS / Bootstrap

-## Can I run MakersBnB myself?
+# Can I run MakersBnB myself?

 Yes!
 Please follow the instructions below to get set up, and if you like you could try a few of the options in the 'Things you could try' section to see what